You may wish to see page one first.

 In 1453 Sultan Mehmet II conquered Constantinople where a few years later he relocated his residence.
 Edirne lost most of its importance yet the sultans often prepared their military campaigns in Europe in the former capital.

-Sultan Beyazit II built (in 1484-88) a large complex near his residence on the right bank of the River Tunca.
+In 1484-1488 Sultan Beyazit II built a large complex near his palace on the right bank of the River Tunca.
 It is one of the first buildings "signed" by its designer (Mimar Hayreddin), an indication that the sultans gave great importance to architecture.

 The complex included a medrese which housed a medical school; students put into practice what they learnt in an adjoining darussifa.